Build agents with the th file

 name: "John Doe"

-In this example, the prompt is "Write a short story about {topic} featuring {name}" , which means the vars section must contain topic and name.
-When running the agent, Toolhouse will compile the prompt by replacing the variables with these values:
+In this example, the system_prompt is set to "Write a short story about {topic} featuring {name}" , which means the vars section must contain topic and name.
+When running the agent, Toolhouse will compile the system_prompt by replacing the variables with these values:

 curl -XPOST "https://agents.toolhouse.ai/$YOUR_AGENT_ID"